IceHe/lib/read/how-to-study.md

     - 3.6.
 Copy Your Notes at Home
         - Just (re-)reading them is too passive, and won’t help.
         - Study you notes by re-writing them.
     - 3.7.
-Don’t Take Notes on a Computer
+Don't Take Notes on a Computer
         - Typing might disturbing to your fellow students.
         - Have a firmer grashp of what I write if I handwrite it than I type it.
         - You can re-write notes on a computer so that you can easy to search them.
     - 3.8.
-Don’t Rely on the Instructor’s Lecture Notes
+Don't Rely on the Instructor’s Lecture Notes
         - Just reading it is passive.
         - It’s beeter to re-writing them.
         - Or compare it with yours.